Stationary cocycles for the corner growth model: Coalescence of cocycle geodesics

-The rest of the argument is the same as in Case 1.
-In particular, again in environment $\tilde\w$ any path from the east to the north boundary through $\cR$ is inferior to following the set and north boundaries.
-We consider the proof of Theorem \ref{th:geod:coal:t} complete.
+and $P\{\Y_0\le K\}>0$.
+Then continue as in Case 1, with the same $R_\cV$ and $\cW(\wg)$.
+Again, after the modification, under $\wgtil$ any path from the west to the north boundary through $\cR$ is inferior to following the west and north boundaries.
+We consider the proof of Theorem \ref{app-coal-thm} complete.

 It remains to give the proof of Lemma \ref{lm:geo below}.